monero-project/monero-site/knowledge-base/user-guides/Restoring your Monero Account.md

 Hit enter gain and you will be prompted for your 25 word electrum style mnemonic seed.  (maybe remove the word electrum, as it may cause confusion).

 [instructions for Linux]

 [instructions for Mac]

-[instructions for MyMonero.com]
-[instructions for monerowallet.com]
+[instructions for monerowallet.com 13 word mnemonic]